Courtesyl/esp32c3-co2-sensor/README.md

    idf.py -p PORT flash monitor
    ```
 ## How It Works
-I2C bus is initialised at 100 kHz with pull‑ups.
+-I2C bus is initialised at 100 kHz with pull‑ups.

-SCD41 is set to periodic measurement mode (0x21B1).
+-SCD41 is set to periodic measurement mode (0x21B1).

-Every 2 seconds the task sensor_task:
+Every 2 seconds the task _sensor_task_:

-Takes the I2C mutex
+--Takes the I2C mutex

-Checks if new data is ready (scd41_data_ready_check)
+--Checks if new data is ready (scd41_data_ready_check)

-Reads CO₂, temperature and humidity with CRC checks
+--Reads CO₂, temperature and humidity with CRC checks

-Updates a framebuffer (RGB565) with text: white labels, cyan values
+--Updates a framebuffer (RGB565) with text: white labels, cyan values

-Flushes the framebuffer to the ST7735S display
+--Flushes the framebuffer to the ST7735S display

 The display orientation is fixed by calling swap_xy, mirror and set_gap – adjust if your panel is mounted differently.